avh4/elm-program-test/docs/cmds.md

 ✗ controlling a light

-    TEST SETUP ERROR: In order to use simulateHttpResponse, you MUST use TestContext.withSimulatedEffects before calling TestContext.start
+    TEST SETUP ERROR: In order to use simulateHttpResponse, you MUST use ProgramTest.withSimulatedEffects before calling ProgramTest.start

 TEST RUN FAILED
 ```

-As the error explains, we must use `TestContext.withSimulatedEffects`
+As the error explains, we must use `ProgramTest.withSimulatedEffects`
 before the test will work.
-But using it requires us to provide a function of type `effect -> TestContext.SimulatedEffect`.
+But using it requires us to provide a function of type `effect -> ProgramTest.SimulatedEffect`.
 Because the effect type of our program
 (the type that `init` and `update` return as the second item in the tuple)
 is currently `Cmd Msg` (which Elm does not currently allow us to inspect the values of),
 we'll need to do the following before the test will work:

 1. Make a new type which can represent all the effects our program can produce.
-1. Implement the required `effect -> TestContext.SimulatedEffect` function.
+1. Implement the required `effect -> ProgramTest.SimulatedEffect` function.
 1. Use `withSimulatedEffects` to set up the test.
 1. ✅ Watch the test pass!